lacchain/besu-pro-testnet/README.md

 * We have also develop some services that allow to check that your nodes are working properly.
 The [Besu Health Check](https://github.com/lacchain/besu-healthcheck) helps users test interactions with a Besu node by accessing it through RPC.
 [Node Health Check](https://github.com/lacchain/node-health-check) can be used to guarante availability of the orion transaction manager.
 These two services are automatically deployed when using the Ansible installation provided below in this document.

+* You can see who is already using the network in the [list of permissioned nodes](https://github.com/lacchain/besu-network/blob/master/NODE_LIST.md).

 ## Deploy your node!

 * To deploy you node for free and use the LACChain Blockchain Network, go [HERE](https://github.com/lacchain/besu-network/blob/master/DEPLOY_NODE.md).